3NaNa7/dialogi/README.md

 # Dialogi

-A Drop-In Audio Social Media Application.
-It can be used by anyone but currently tailored for KNUST students.
+A Real-time Audio Streaming and Drop-In Social Media Application.
+Join default rooms, create your own rooms, and discuss various academic topics of interest.

 ## Dependencies